omise/omise-go/README.md

 }
 ```

-# API VERSION
+# API Version

-You can choose which API version to use with Omise.
+You can choose the API version to use with Opn Payments.
 Each new API version has new features
 and might not be compatible with previous versions.
 You can change the default version by
 visiting your Opn Payments Dashboard.

-The version configured here will have higher priority than the version set in your Omise
+The version configured here will have higher priority than the version set in your Opn Payments
 account.
 This is useful if you have multiple environments with different API versions for
 testing. (e.g. Development on the latest version but production is on an older version).